Alcohol Abuse Information

 Alcohol Abuse Information & Diagnosis

-To have diagnosis with AUD, individuals must meet specific criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+To have a diagnosis of AUD, individuals must meet specific criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 Under DSM–5, the current version of the DSM, anyone meeting any two of the 11 criteria during the same 12-month period receives a diagnosis of AUD.
 The severity of AUD—mild, moderate, or severe—is based on the number of criteria met.

-Assessment with “Have You” Questions
+Alcohol Abuse Information: Assessment with “Have You” Questions

 - Had times when you ended up drinking more or longer than you intended?